351 W. University Blvd

 - Communicate in an effective and persuasive way

-- SUU Graduate Programs Admissions application and fee
+- SUU Graduate Programs Admissions application and the fee

-- Official transcripts from each college or university attended, not including SUU
+- Official transcripts from each college or university attended (unless the institution is SUU

 - Resume including academic, professional, and volunteer experience

 - Three (3) letters of recommendation